Lithium Miners News For The Month Of November 2020

 The LIT fund moved significantly higher in November.
 The current PE is 51.8.
 My updated model forecast is for lithium demand to increase 3.7 fold between 2020 and end 2025 to ~1.1m tpa, and 9.9x this decade to reach ~3.7m tpa by 2030.

-LIT Fund 10 year price history
+LIT Fund 10-year price history

 Source: Seeking Alpha

-Note: The Amplify Lithium & Battery Technology ETF (BATT) is a broad based fund also worth considering (best to check the volume to ensure ample liquidity when selling).
-On their website they state: "BATT is a portfolio of companies generating significant revenue from the development, production and use of lithium battery technology, including: 1) battery storage solutions, 2) battery metals & materials, and 3) electric vehicles.
+Note: The Amplify Lithium & Battery Technology ETF (NYSEARCA:BATT) is a broad-based fund also worth considering (best to check the volume to ensure ample liquidity when selling).
+On their website they state:

+"BATT is a portfolio of companies generating significant revenue from the development, production and use of lithium battery technology, including: 1) battery storage solutions, 2) battery metals & materials, and 3) electric vehicles.
 BATT seeks investment results that correspond generally to the EQM Lithium & Battery Technology Index (BATTIDX).

 Conclusion